Smartsheet-JB-Brown/Roo-Code/cline_docs/marketplace/implementation/06-testing-strategy.md

 # Testing Strategy

-This document outlines the comprehensive testing strategy for the Package Manager, including unit tests, integration tests, and test data management.
+This document outlines the comprehensive testing strategy for the Marketplace, including unit tests, integration tests, and test data management.

 ## Testing Philosophy

-The Package Manager follows a multi-layered testing approach to ensure reliability and maintainability:
+The Marketplace follows a multi-layered testing approach to ensure reliability and maintainability:

 1. **Unit Testing**: Testing individual components in isolation
 2. **Integration Testing**: Testing interactions between components